Battlepillars/Wro/README.md

 <br><br>

 ## **Potential improvements - powertrain:**
-- Use the **same wheels** for the back wheels as the front axis, as the front wheels have better traction and are easier to clean and maintain.
+- Use the **same wheels** for the rear wheels as the front axle, as the front wheels have better traction and are easier to clean and maintain.

-- **Encoders** on rear wheels or on the motor for precise wheel slip detection, better traction control, more accurate speed control and for detecting the wheels spinning on uneven surfaces, e.g. bumps.
+- **Encoders** on rear wheels or on the motor for precise wheel slip detection, better traction control, more accurate speed control, and for detecting the wheels spinning on uneven surfaces (e.g., bumps).

 - Maintain **high steering angles while providing front wheel drive**.
-That would prevent the front weels from sliding at high steering angles.
+That would prevent the front wheels from sliding at high steering angles.
 <br>

 ## **Steering**